drbean/curriculum/correspondence/letter/slides.md

 | Miaoli 36003
 | Taiwan

+## Letter from you to me

+I took/will take points away from your grade, if:

+- no "Language Center" or "NUU" in my address
+- the addresses are all on one line, not 2 or 3 or more
+- the lines of the addresses do not line up
+- your address is the school's address, without further identification

 ## The layout of a letter

 Make up a company, your title, an adressee.
 Follow the style on p10.